Cusps of hyperbolic 4-manifolds and rational homology spheres: Preliminaries

 \subsection{Symmetries of colourings}

-Given a (not necessarily proper) colouring $\lambda$ of a right angled polytope $\mathcal{P}$, there is a natural group of symmetries of the associated orbifold $M_{\lambda}$ called the coloured isometry group of $M_{\lambda}$.
-We briefly recall its definition as given in \cite[Section 2.1]{KS?}.
+Given a (not necessarily proper) colouring $\lambda$ of a right-angled polytope $\mathcal{P}$, there is a natural group of symmetries of the associated orbifold $\mathcal{M}_{\lambda}$ called its \textit{coloured isometry group}.
+We briefly recall its definition from \cite[Section 2.1]{KS?}.